SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 To establish a secure connection between your SAP S/4HANA system and the cloud connector, a trusted relationship must be established.
 For a SSO communication with principal propagation an intermediate certificate is issued.
 In this guide, we will use custom certficates for this setup.
 For a productive usage, it is recommended to use a certificate signed by the trusted certificate authorization of your company.

-1. Login to SAP Cloud Connector with the administrator user you have created at the installation.
+1. Login to Cloud Connector with the administrator user you have created at the installation.

    1. Click on Configuration in the Menu.
    2. Click on the **On Premise** tab.